 Caring for Bedsores

-If you believe you or a loved one is suffering from bedsores, contact a doctor right away for guidance.
+If you believe you or a loved one is suffering from bedsores, treatment is necessary.
+Contact a doctor right away for guidance.

 Observe bedsores carefully and look for signs of infection, such as: